This post may contain eBay affiliate links. Please read our disclosure policy.

 Instead of the base 1991 Upper Deck card, we’d look to the French version.
 (It earns the ‘French’ moniker as it lists his position as; “Ailier droit”, which translates to “Right Wing.”)

 Dominik Hasek is one of the era’s top goaltenders, and this is one of his more popular RC options.
 The 1991-92 Upper Deck release was their second foray into the hobby, building on the previous year’s success with another robust set.

 There are no parallels, but a French version has different text on the front and the reverse.
 You’ll be able to tell by checking out his position, which is listed as “Gardien debut.”

-Hasek was up against a young rookie by the name of Martin Brodeur when his team faced the Devils in Game 6 of the Eastern Conference Quarterfinals of 1994.
-Brodeur made 49 saves, but Hasak got 70 in a performance widely seen as the best ever by a goaltender.
+Hasek was up against a young rookie name Martin Brodeur when his team faced the Devils in Game 6 of the Eastern Conference Quarterfinals of 1994.
+Brodeur made 49 saves, but Hasak got 70 in a performance widely seen as the best by a goaltender.

-The card features a large action shot of Hasek defending his goal as well as an Upper Deck logo in the top left corner and a Blackhawks logo at the bottom.
+The card features a large action shot of Hasek defending his goal, an Upper Deck logo in the top left corner, and a Blackhawks logo at the bottom.
 It’s a good photo, while it’s worth mentioning that he was named to the All-Rookie team in the same year, adding additional value.

 His ‘96 Black Diamond RC is one of only three options, and it’s the rarest by far.
 It’s one of 30 Triple Diamond short prints combined to land in just 1:30 packs.
 Thornton is found in a great action shot in his Team Canada uniform, while the lack of a hard border makes it difficult to find higher grades as of 2021.

 1997 Henrik Sedin Black Diamond Single RC #136